Wartime Veteran’s Survivors Grant Program

 Be enrolled or accepted for enrollment at least half-time as an undergraduate student in a participating public college or university.

-Be the veteran’s spouse at the time of death or injury or the veteran’s child
+Be the veteran’s spouse at the time of death or injury or within five years subsequent to the injury.

 - You may continue to be eligible through the end of the semester in which you turn 25 OR the receipt of your first bachelor's degree, whichever occurs first.

-- You must have been a dependent of the veteran at the time of death or injury.
+- You must have been a dependent of the veteran at the time of death or injury or within five years subsequent to the injury.

 - Complete and submit all requested eligibility information.